 CARDIOVASCULAR DISEASES IN THE CONTEXT OF GLOBAL HEALTH

 Cardiovascular diseases (CVDs) are the most common cause of premature death in the world.
-Although there has been a steady decrease in mortality rates for CVDs beginning in the last third of the 20th century for high-income countries, many low- and middle-income countries (LMICs) have not benefited from this favorable trend.
-As a result, in 2013 more than 17 million people died from CVDs, and as a result of the large populations in many LMICs, nearly 70% of CVD deaths occurred in LMICs and 50% were in women.
-CVDs account for 50% of all noncommunicable disease (NCD) deaths in the world each year and represent a significant threat to human welfare and sustainable development.
+Although there has been a steady decrease in mortality rates for CVDs beginning in the last third of the 20th century in high-income countries, many low- and middle-income countries (LMICs) have not benefited from this favorable trend.
+As a result, more than 17 million people died from CVDs in 2013, and as a consequence of the large populations in many LMICs, nearly 70% of CVD deaths occurred in LMICs and 50% were in women.
+CVDs account for 50% of all noncommunicable disease (NCD) deaths in the world each year, and represent a significant threat to human welfare and sustainable development.
 CVDs are the leading cause of death in every region of the world, with the exceptions of sub-Saharan Africa—where infectious diseases are still the leading cause of death—and South Korea and Japan, where cancers cause more deaths.